Plan your visit to Nilpena Ediacara National Park

-Rolling hills frame the distant landscape and at dusk, you’ll be able to capture panoramic photos of the ranges in all their purple hue glory.
+Rolling hills frame the distant landscape and at dusk, you can capture panoramic photos of the ranges in all their purple-hued glory.

 The Nilpena Gateway

-The Nilpena gateway – a striking stone wall – is the entry area to welcome all visitors.
+The Nilpena gateway – a striking stone wall – is the entry area to welcome visitors booked on guided tours.
 The gateway provides a unique photo opportunity with panoramic views of the northern Flinders Ranges.
-In the future, the gateway will be the official location for tour guides to meet visitors and escort them to the visitor precinct and fossil fields.
+Visitors are welcome to stay in the nearby Ikara-Flinders Ranges National Park and surrounding towns as camping is not allowed on site.

 The environment is extremely scenic and includes several permanent springs and extensive creek lines that have cultural significance to the Adnyamathanha people.